 - I took my mom’s advice and left the job.

-Here, advice is a noun which means recommendation or suggestion.
+Here, advice is a noun that means recommendation or suggestion.

 - My mom advised me not to open the door.

-Here, advise is a verb which means to recommend, to suggest.
+Here, advise is a verb that means to recommend, to suggest.